bright/new-www/content/blog/ai-agents-comparison-from-ios-dev-perspective.md

 - Claude Code (Claude Sonnet 4.5) [Pro subscription]
 - Codex (GPT-5 codex) [Pro subscription]

-For Github Copilot I have chosen Claude Sonnet 4.5 as it felt the best for me in prior usage.
+For GitHub Copilot I have chosen Claude Sonnet 4.5 as it felt the best for me in prior usage.
 Rest of the agents were using stock settings (model/mode mentioned above) as far as I am concerned.

 Each of the agent was presented with exact same prompt: